-5307.20.
-Garbage and Rubbish Vehicles, Noise Levels.
+5307.20, Garbage and Rubbish Vehicles, Noise Levels.

-No refuse collector shall use, in his business, for the purpose of collecting, transporting or disposing of any refuse within the City of San Jose any motor vehicle or any motor vehicle and trailer which exceeds, during stationary compaction, 75 dB at a distance of 25 feet from said vehicle . at an elevation of 5 feet from the horizontal base plane of said vehicle.
+and a start of the s Start of the start of No refuse collector shall use, in his business, for the purpose of collecting, transporting or disposing of any refuse within the City of San Jose any motor vehicle or any motor vehicle and trailer which exceeds, during stationary compaction, 75 dB at a distance of 25 feet from said vehicle at an elevation of 5 feet from the horizontal base plane of said vehicle.